Startupville Podcasts Feature CIIC

 The summit was created to discuss the current production of medical isotopes in Saskatchewan and its leadership in the medical isotope industry.
 The summit brought together key stakeholders from businesses and health regions, industry experts, public officials, funding agencies and investors, in the hopes of building partnerships to support and feed the recent expansion of radioisotope development in Saskatchewan.

-The 2016 Saskatchewan Isotopes Summit convenor was CII’s COO, Dr. Kennedy Mang’era.
-Presenters at the summit shared expertise and experiences from a range of backgrounds and included Jim George, CEO of CII, Dr. Rajan Rakheja of the University of Saskatchewan and Saskatoon Health Region Royal University Hospital, Neil Alexander, Executive Director of Sylvia Fedoruk Canadian Centre for Nuclear Innovation, Andre Gagnon, President of Isologic Innovation Pharmaceuticals and Merritt Kocdag, Policy Strategist at Innovation Saskatchewan.
+The 2016 Saskatchewan Isotopes Summit convenor was CII’s COO (former), Dr. Kennedy Mang’era.
+Presenters at the summit shared expertise and experiences from a range of backgrounds and included Jim George, original CEO of CII, Dr. Rajan Rakheja of the University of Saskatchewan and Saskatoon Health Region Royal University Hospital, Neil Alexander, past Executive Director of Sylvia Fedoruk Canadian Centre for Nuclear Innovation, Andre Gagnon, President of Isologic Innovation Pharmaceuticals and Merritt Kocdag, Policy Strategist at Innovation Saskatchewan.
 Topics covered the demand for reliable Mo-99 supply, nuclear medicine trends in Saskatchewan, the path of radioisotopes to commercialization and their clinical uses, current and next-generation radio-pharmaceuticals, and the economic and social impacts of the Saskatchewan radioisotope innovations.

 A roundtable discussion followed the formative presentations, hosted by Dr. Paul Babyn, the Head of Medical Imaging at the University of Saskatchewan and Saskatoon Health Region Royal University Hospital.
 The lively and informative discussions from the panel had great participation and extremely positive feedback from the approximately 50 attendees from the audience.